HISTORY AND PURPOSE OF THE INTERFAITH COMMUNITY COUNCIL

 Contacts: Rappahannock Area Agency on Aging to request meals:

-The Meals on Wheels program provides a cold noon meal and a hot evening meal for local residents who are unable to obtain or prepare meals for themselves and do not live with anyone who can do this for them.
+The Meals on Wheels program provides a cold noon meal and an evening meal (to be heated up) for local residents who are unable to obtain or prepare meals for themselves and do not live with anyone who can do this for them.
 Eligibility is not dependent upon age or income.
-Subscribers pay for their meals at $90.00 per month for five days per week, or $4.25 per day for fewer than five days per week.
+Subscribers pay for their meals at $97.00 per month for five days per week, $60.00 for three days per week, or $39.00 for two days per week.
+Payment is due the 1st of each month.
 Volunteers deliver the meals, which are prepared by Mary Washington Hospital, Monday through Friday, to homes within a four-mile radius of the hospital.
 Volunteers who will deliver meals once or more a month are needed.